Editor's Note :

 When Sophie drops her daughter off at the nursery, she is particularly impressed with Emily, a teacher in EY1.
 Emily likes to greet children at the nursery's gate.
 She often squats down to be at their level and waves enthusiastically to make them feel welcome.

 Emily also uses nametags as a way to lighten the pupils' moods.
 Rather than putting the nametag on their bags, she may put it on a pupil's head or belly.
 Invariably, it elicits laughter in the children.
-In Sophie, it inspires trust that Huili teachers care about her child's happiness and wellbeing.
+In Sophie, it inspires trust that Hiba teachers care about her child's happiness and wellbeing.

 Article | Virginia